WPoets/front-end-users/README.md

 * Add other user-specific pages and display a menu of all of some of these pages
 * Determine whether the current user has access to the admin section

+The documentation for the hooks is in [example_hooks.php](http://github.com/tombenner/front-end-users/blob/master/example_hooks.php), and the documentation for the functions is in [functions.php](http://github.com/tombenner/front-end-users/blob/master/functions.php).

 If the [User Avatar plugin](http://wordpress.org/extend/plugins/user-avatar/) is also installed, the avatar-editing functionality it provides will be shown on the front-end user settings page.

 If you'd like to grab development releases, see what new features are being added, or browse the source code please visit the [GitHub repo](http://github.com/tombenner/front-end-users).